pubg/api-documentation-content/rst/making-requests.rst

   "...pubg.com/shards/steam/endpoint..."

-**The platform shard should be used to get PC players' season stats for seasons after "division.bro.official.2018-09".
-The platform-region shard is deprecated for PC as of October 3, 2018 for season stats beginning with "division.bro.official.pc-2018-01".**
+**Note: Use the platform shard when making requests for PC and PS4 players' season stats for seasons after division.bro.official.2018-09, and for Xbox season stats for seasons after division.bro.official.2018-08.
+Use the platform-region shard for making any other requests for players' season stats.**

 **The platform shard should be used at the matches and players endpoints.
 The platform-region shard is deprecated for these endpoints.**